brahmanyasudulagunta/brahmanyasudulagunta/README.md

 My recent work includes building CI/CD pipelines, GitOps workflows with Kubernetes, monitoring systems using Prometheus and Grafana, and containerized applications.
 I enjoy working on infrastructure problems and improving developer workflows through automation.

-I learn best by building and experimenting with real systems, and I’m actively deepening my skills in DevOps, Linux, and cloud technologies.
+I learn best by building and experimenting with real systems, and I’m actively deepening my skills in DevOps, Linux, and Virtualization.

 ## 🧰 Core Skill Set